peebles/kafka-queue/README.md

 ### Config

-This wrapper expects `app.config.kafkaQueue` to look like:
+This wrapper expects `config` to look like:

 ```javascript
 {